Umeclidinium and Vilanterol

 Concerns related to adverse effects:

 • Asthma-related deaths: [US Boxed Warning]: Long-acting beta2-adrenergic agonists (LABAs) such as vilanterol increase the risk of asthma-related death.
 In a large, randomized, placebo-controlled US clinical trial (Nelson 2006), salmeterol was associated with an increase in asthma-related deaths (when added to usual asthma therapy); risk is considered a class effect among all LABAs.
 Data are not available to determine if the addition of an inhaled corticosteroid lessens this increased risk of death associated with LABA use; however, current guidelines recommend the use of an inhaled corticosteroid before adding a LABA (GINA 2015; NIH/NHLBI 2007).
-In a more recent multicenter, randomized, double-blinded trial, the use of salmeterol and an inhaled corticosteroid (ie, fluticasone) combined in a single inhaler in a large number of adolescent and adult patients with persistent asthma (non-life threatening and stable) did not increase the risk of serious asthma-related events compared with fluticasone alone; in addition, patients receiving fluticasone/salmeterol had fewer severe asthma exacerbations compared with patients receiving fluticasone alone (Stempel 2016).
+In a more recent multicenter, randomized, double-blinded trial, the use of salmeterol and an inhaled corticosteroid (ie, fluticasone) combined in a single inhaler in a large number of children, adolescent, and adult patients with persistent asthma (non-life threatening and stable) did not increase the risk of serious asthma-related events compared with fluticasone alone; in addition, patients receiving fluticasone/salmeterol had fewer severe asthma exacerbations compared with patients receiving fluticasone alone (Peters 2016; Stempel 2016a; Stempel 2016b).
 A similar increase in the risk of death associated with LABAs has not been demonstrated in patients with COPD.
 Not indicated for treatment of asthma.

 • Bronchospasm: Can produce paradoxical bronchospasm, which may be life threatening; discontinue use immediately and institute alternative therapy.